“Sensitively designed eco-hotel set in lush blooming gardens, with a spa, organic food and a white-sand surf beach”

 Kids Activities nearby:

-- Surfing on Costa Rica's best beach break (or more mellow breaks down the coast)
+- Surfing on Costa Rica's best beach break (or more mellow breaks down the coast), expect year-round waves and a shallow stretch at low tide which is great for beginners

 - Plenty of outdoorsy activities: guided hiking, riding, kayaking, ziplining